dormant/statusMVOmonitoring/README.md

 #### earthworm_status.pl

-* Runs earthworm program *status* and saves output in file.
+* Runs earthworm program *status* and saves output in a text file.
 * Runs as cronjob by user *wwsuser* on every 5 minutes.
 ```
 # earthworm status